pcaisse/us-places-geocoder/README.md

 ## Usage

-This package exposes only one function called `searchByPlaceName`, which takes a case-insensitive place name (or place name prefix) and returns a list of matching place names and their coordinates sorted by population by default.
+This package exposes only one function called `searchByPlaceName` which takes a case-insensitive place name (or place name prefix) and returns a list of matching place names and their coordinates sorted by population by default.